christopherii/forty-jekyll-theme/about_us.md

 # Who we are

 ### Jeremy Nixon
+Jeremy's identity was identitilessness, until identitilessness realiezed that it, itself, was an identity and so destroyed itself by creating an identity, and then loops, recursively, destroying that identity to reaffirm identitilessness.

+In a bid to become uncompressible, Jeremy maximized his worldview for variance (relative to himself).
+After re-modeling and re-compressing himself, he created and internalized novel conceptual schemes, creating new variance and re-uncompressing himself, just to model himself and become compressed and uninteresting once more.

 Researcher @ Google Brain.
 Applied Mathematics / Computer Science / Economics @ Harvard.
-Top 10 in the nation: college Ultimate Frisbee Callahan.
+Top 10 in the nation in college Ultimate Frisbee Callahan voting.
 Creator of a distributed deep learning library for Spark.
 Writing *Abstraction*.
 His research focuses on meta-learning, representation learning, causality, safety.

 ### Christopher Read
 Machine Learning & Data Science @ Brex.
 History @ Harvard.
 Top 10 in the nation: most perfect AP scores.
 Founder-CEO-CTO @ Legion, a machine learning cryptocurrency trading firm.
 Founder @ Archangel.
 Writing *Ambition*.
 He works on “suffering from a respectable delusion.”